What if your dog’s cue for a behavior is not what you think it is? Can you be sure—absolutely sure—that the dog really understands what you want?

 The Map of Reinforcement

 I’ve mentioned my concept of the “map of reinforcement,” something I started to see once I learned and really internalized that behavior was driven by consequences.
 I wrote about this at length in my post, “What Dog Training Really Taught Me.”
 What the dogs tried instead of sitting and staying showed a map of what had been reinforced.
-And here’s something related: my dogs’ behavior is also map of my behavior.
+And here’s something related: my dogs’ behavior is also a map of my behavior.
 Yep.
 Whenever all three of my dogs have the same “failure,” it’s a pretty sure bet that it is something that I am consistently doing.
 An experienced trainer could look at the movie and know exactly what I did when training to cause my dogs to break their stays as they did.
 I know what I did, too.
 The fact that I don’t always fix stuff like that is perhaps why I’m a writer and not a dog trainer!

 Care to share situations where you found out that the cue for the dog was not the cue you thought you were giving?
 And has anybody else done this particular silliness with duration behaviors?